SWIFTSIM/emulator/paper/paper.md

 simulation.
 For each simulation many of these individual scaling relations can be calculated, for example the sizes of galaxies relative to their stellar mass, or the mass fraction of gas in galaxies clusters as a function of their mass.
-The gas fraction as a function of cluster mass can be meassured from each individual simulation using a tool like VELOCIraptor [@Elahi2019].
+The individual object properties used in scaling realtions can be measured from each individual simulation using a tool like VELOCIraptor [@Elahi2019].

 Between simulations, the underlying parameters $\vec\theta$ can change,